-In the UK only around 20 per cent of the population have H.pylori present and this often runs in families.
+However, in the UK only around 20 per cent of the population have H. pylori present and this often runs in families.

 How do I know if I have H. pylori?

 A ‘Helicobacter Pylori Breath Test’ is a simple way to determine whether or not you have an infection.
-A patient breathes down a straw into two tubes before drinking 200ml of water containing a sachet with a mixture of citric, tartaric and malic acid.
+Breathe down a straw into two tubes before drinking 200ml of water containing a sachet with a mixture of citric, tartaric and malic acid.

 There are also Helicobacter pylori stool tests, blood tests and endoscopy/biopsy tests.

 Many people with it in their stomach don’t have any signs or symptoms.

 However, in some people, the bacteria can irritate the stomach lining and make it more vulnerable to damage from the stomach acid.

 H.pylori weakens the protective mucus coating of the stomach and duodenum which allows acid to go through to the sensitive lining beneath.

 H.pylori are strongly associated with causing peptic ulcers – sensitive patches in the lining of the gastric epithelium.
 The bacteria damage the mucus coating that protects the lining of the stomach and duodenum, allowing stomach acid and pepsin to cause irritation and damage.